The technetronic era involves the gradual appearance of a more controlled

 financial crisis and is as dangerous as during the dot-com bobble of the

 early 2000s, according to The Telegraph.
-We are well on our
+We are well

-way to a trade war, what with all the tariffs that are being bandied
+into a trade war, what with all the tariffs that are being bandied

-about.
-But this may only be temporary, because negotiations between the USA
+only be temporary, because negotiations between the USA

 are successful, world trade will blossom again in a big way.